 - To increase communication between Health Canada and the pharmacy community

 - To contribute to the monitoring and control of our national opioid crisis

 At the heart of it, the objectives are more than reasonable.
 Canada’s opioid crisis is reaching unthinkable new heights.

 Statistics show we may exceed that number in 2018.
 During the first quarter alone, the government reported ‘at least’ 1036 opioid-related deaths.
 Of that number, 94% were unintentional.

 Describing the epidemic as a ‘crisis’ at this point seems almost inadequate.

-It’s a national catastrophe and it’s wreaking havoc in the lives of Canadians from all over the country.
+It’s a national catastrophe.
+And it’s wreaking havoc in the lives of Canadians from all over the country.
 It’s also putting unprecedented stress on the healthcare system.
-It’s a fight we must all take on together, pharmacies included.
+This is a fight we must all take on together, pharmacies included.

 Yet with the announcement of random compliance promotion inspections, the pressure was on.